 point of intersection is a small octagon area, embellished with statues of the seasons so short in their proportions,

 that I took them for busts.
 Above each is a figure of a

 Henry Swinburne - Travels in the Two Sicilies.
 1777-1780

 The statues of the kings can be seen in the introductory page.
-The octagonal shape of the square brings to mind Piazza delle Quattro Fontane at Rome which was designed shortly before Quattro Canti.
+The octagonal shape of the square brings to mind Piazza delle Quattro Fontane in Rome which was designed shortly before Quattro Canti.
 A similar approach was followed at Messina to decorate an important crossroads.

 Bastione Guccia (XVIth century) near Porta Nuova